 1. GUNNAR Razer RPG Gaming Glasses

 Pros: Swannies frames are the most environmentally friendly gaming frame on the market.
 They are made from acetate, a plant-based, hypoallergenic plastic without BPA.
 They are available in three sizes for more versatility in fit.
 They are available with a prescription.

 4. ANNRI Blue Light Blocking Glasses

-Pros: ARNNI provides numerous options esthetically in terms of frame color and size, appealing to many different preferences.
-The lenses contain a slight yellow undertone and filter out up to 90% of harmful blue light rays.
+Pros: ANNRI provides numerous options esthetically in terms of frame color and size, appealing to many different preferences.
+They are cost-effective and offer prescription options.

-Cons: The lenses are made from polycarbonate and can be slightly more difficult to clean than a plastic lens.
+Cons: The lenses are made from polycarbonate, which is impact-resistant but can be slightly more difficult to clean than a plastic lens.
 They don’t offer a magnification option.

 5. HyperX Gaming Eyewear

-Cons: HyperX Gaming Eyewear is less affordable than many other options and thus is more of an investment.
+Cons: HyperX Gaming Eyewear is less affordable than some other options.

 GAMEKING’s Clip-On Computer Glasses are designed to clip directly onto your prescription glasses, so there’s no need to change pairs when you settle in front of the screen!
 The lenses feature an anti-reflective coating, blue blocker and UV filter.
 They will only fit rectangular frames that are no more than 39 mm in height.
 There are two style options: one that flips up and another that doesn’t.

-Pros: The adjustable frames designed to accommodate all face types.
-Silicone nose pads are an added comfort feature.
+Pros: Silicone nose pads are an added comfort feature.

 Frequently Asked Questions